apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 	* Includes the BNO055 driver package (`hw/drivers/sensors/bno055`) as a package dependency.
 	* Creates an os device for the sensor in the Mynewt kernel.
 	* Configures the sensor device with default values.

-**Note:** The following two settings enable sensor framework and sensor device shell support:

-* `SENSOR_CLI`: Specifies whether the `sensor` shell command is enabled in the sensor framework package.

-* `BNO055_CLI`: Specifies whether the `bno055` shell command is enabled in the bno055 device driver package.
-The sensor_test application also uses this setting to conditionally include the call to the `bno055_shell_init()` function to initialize the shell support in the driver.
+* `BNO055_CLI`: Enables the `bno055` shell command in the bno055 device driver package.
+The sensors_test application also uses this setting to conditionally include the call to the `bno055_shell_init()` function to initialize the shell support in the driver.

+**Note:** The `SENSOR_CLI` setting that specifies whether the `sensor` shell command is enabled is is enabled by default.

 This tutorial uses both shell commands.
 They are enabled by default so you do not need to explicitly enable the setting for this target.